Days of Decision: American Generals of World War II

 Forgotten American Generals of World War II

 Those with little knowledge of military history or World War II still know the names of Patton, Eisenhower, MacArthur, Bradley and Montgomery.
 Patton's "blood and guts" reputation lives on today in almost cult-like fashion.
 Ike became President.
 MacArthur went on to infamy during the Korean War while the others became respected elder statesman.

 But what of those lesser known Army and Corps commanders?
 There were many unsung commanders who had to step up during the War.
 What made them a good leader?
 Are great leaders born or made?
 Maybe it's a combination of the two.
 A person may have all the qualities of a great leader but they need to be borne out through nurturing and other challenges.

 The enemy was not the only difficulty they encountered.
 Troublesome allies, along with the social and political exigencies of the local populations had an effect on decision-making.
 Timing and location were also critical.
 The open terrain of central and northern France aided several of these generals, along with a weakening German Army.
 Italy provided much tougher terrain in which to traverse.
 A few succeeded in many theaters of operations while others were criticized for the rest of their lives.
 Controversy followed them all.

 Lt.
 General Mark Clark

-Probably the most controversial name on my list, Clark was a commander whose bravery was without question, but whose reputation remains mixed.
+One of the most controversial generals of the war, Clark was a commander whose bravery was without question, but whose reputation remains mixed.
 A veteran of World War I, he became well-known to George Marshall long before World War II.
 He was groomed for higher command and his appointments prior to the Torch Landings show that.